Let’s debunk this myth once and for all.

 Let’s apply this thinking to weight gain and your thyroid:

-We know that your weight is intricately connected to thyroid function, this isn't up for discussion - studies show this to be the case.
+We know that your weight is intricately connected to thyroid function.
+This statement isn’t up for discussion as it’s just thyroid physiology 101.

-Thyroid hormone (specifically T3) is responsible for activating mitochondrial energy production, for increasing heat production and for regulating the metabolism of your entire body.
+Thyroid hormone (specifically T3) is responsible for activating mitochondrial energy production, increasing heat production, and for regulating the metabolism of your entire body.

-To suggest that hypothyroidism does not cause weight gain would be to go against the standard physiology of thyroid function as we understand it.
+To suggest that hypothyroidism does not cause weight gain would be to go against our understanding of thyroid physiology.

 So why do people still believe that there is no connection between weight gain and thyroid function?